ys1632/ICG_Project/README.md

 3. If you want to open an existing project, instead of New use Open -> Project/Solution.
 4. Move all source (.c or .cpp) files, header (.h) files, and input data files to the project folder (either the new folder created in Step 2 or the existing folder mentioned in Step 2).
 In the left sub-window of VC++, right click Source Files and select Add -> Existing Item to include the source (.c or .cpp) files, one by one, into the project as source files.
 Similarly include the .h files (if any) as Header Files.
 (For shader files *.glsl, just put them to the same project folder without including them.)
-5. For OpenGL projects that use GLEW (such as those involving GLSL), it is necessary to declare the dependencies for the GLEW library ("glew32.lib") being used:
+5. For OpenGL projects that use GLEW (such as those involving GLSL), it is necessary to declare the dependencies for the GLEW library ("glew32.lib") being used: <br>
-a.
-Click on Project -> [project name] Properties.
+>a.
+Click on Project -> [project name] Properties. <br>
-b.
+>b.
 In the left window, click Configuration Properties to expand it.
-On the very top left, the Configuration drop-down, select All Configurations.
+On the very top left, the Configuration drop-down, select All Configurations. <br>
-c.
-Below Configuration Properties, select Linker -> Input.
+>c.
+Below Configuration Properties, select Linker -> Input. <br>
-d.
+>d.
 In the right window, click Additional Dependencies to activate this field.
 Type in "glew32.lib" .
-Then click OK.
+Then click OK. <br>
+Remark on step d: Also type in "glut32.lib opengl32.lib glu32.lib" in case they cannot be automatically found during linking.

 6. To compile, click on Build -> Build (project name) (or Rebuild [project name]).
 To run, click on Debug -> Start Without Debugging (or Ctrl+F5).

-Remark on step d: Also type in "glut32.lib opengl32.lib glu32.lib" in case they cannot be automatically found during linking.

 ##For Mac or Linux (not recommended)